iotaledger/identity.rs/README.md

 IOTA Identity is a [Rust](https://www.rust-lang.org/) implementation of decentralized digital identity, also known as Self-Sovereign Identity (SSI).
 It implements standards such as the W3C [Decentralized Identifiers (DID)](https://www.w3.org/TR/did-core/) and [Verifiable Credentials](https://www.w3.org/TR/vc-data-model/) and the DIF [DIDComm Messaging](https://identity.foundation/didcomm-messaging/spec/) specifications alongside supporting methods.
 This framework can be used to create and authenticate digital identities, creating a trusted connection and sharing verifiable information, establishing trust in the digital world.

 The individual libraries are developed to be agnostic about the utilized [Distributed Ledger Technology (DLT)](https://en.wikipedia.org/wiki/Distributed_ledger), with the exception of the [IOTA](https://www.iota.org) integration and higher level libraries.
-Written in stable rust, it has strong guarantees of memory safety and process integrity while maintaining performance.
+Written in stable Rust, it has strong guarantees of memory safety and process integrity while maintaining exceptional performance.

 > :warning: **WARNING** :warning:
 >